- Installation

 ]);

-Artisan command.
+You can also reset a staff member's password using the igniter:passwd Artisan command.
 The command accepts the staff's email address and the new password.

 php artisan igniter:passwd '[email protected]' 'password'